 You cannot bet on a game where a Virginia college team is a participant, and betting on youth sports is strictly prohibited.

 Unfortunately, wagering on the Presidential Election and other political outcomes is prohibited in Virginia.
 Betting on American politics is very popular at many international sportsbooks, but the only way to do so legally from within the United States is by using a political prediction market.

-Which Types of Wagers Are Allowed?
+Which Types of Wagering Are Allowed on These Events?

+There are nearly limitless betting options available at Virginia sportsbooks.
 The only restrictions in place affect proposition betting.
 Virginia prohibits prop bets on all college sports events.
 This applies to both pre-game and in-play wagering.

 Is sports betting legal in Virginia?